Big-Life-Lab/PHES-ODM-Validation/validation-rules/invalid_type.md

 No validation is currently needed for this type since all the previously mentioned types can be coerced into a varchar.

+## see measure

+Can be ignored for now.

 ## Error report

 The error report should have the following fields,